clojure-finland/home/README.md

 * 17.30 Doors (drink and food)
 * 18.00 Welcome
 * 18.05 Code quality inspection for Clojure using SonarQube by *Heikki Hämäläinen*
-* 18.25 Things Learned from Clojure Interop - There and Back Again by *Markus Hjort*
+* 18.25 Things Learned from Clojure Interop - There and Back Again by *Jaakko Suutarla*
 * 19:00 TBA
 * 19.30 Closing words
 * 21.00 SALLAD FEAT.
 VIRVE ROSTI & LAURI MIKKOLA.
 Our office is in "Mummotunneli" so you can experience [this](https://www.raflaamo.fi/fi/tarjoukset/tarjous/sallad-feat-virve-rosti-lauri-mikkola/025004888_624946) for free!